-You’re probably wondering – how big will your Goldendoodle get?
-We’ve got you covered!
+You’re probably wondering: how big will your Goldendoodle get?
 In this article, you’ll find a Goldendoodle size chart and learn about growth patterns for Goldendoodles.
-You’ll also find a link to our interactive Doodle puppy growth chart and calculator, which will predict how much your Goldendoodle will weigh at full-grown!
+You’ll also find this link to our interactive Doodle puppy growth chart and calculator, which will predict how much your Goldendoodle will weigh when full-grown!

 Goldendoodle Size Predictions

 Now, you’ve probably heard that it’s pretty much impossible to predict exactly how each individual Goldendoodle puppy will grow.
-It’s true – because Goldendoodles are hybrids, each Goldendoodle’s genes will dictate how large or small it will be when full-grown.
+It’s true – because Goldendoodles are hybrids – a cross between the Poodle and Golden Retriever – each Goldendoodle’s genes will dictate how large or small it will be when full-grown.

 This unpredictability might be leaving you feeling worried, anxious, or simply just curious.
 Luckily, we can take a “guesstimate” on your pup’s final adult weight based on observed growth patterns.